Ghostkeeper/SettingsGuide/resources/articles/machine_settings/machine_start_gcode.md

 Heating before the start g-code
 ----
 Cura will automatically issue heating commands before your start g-code begins.
 This way your start g-code doesn't need to consider that the nozzle needs to heat up.
 You can immediately start priming the nozzle.
 If your start g-code contains a reference to any temperature (for the nozzle or the bed), this will be disabled (for respectively the nozzle or the bed).

+*This setting is a machine setting, so it will not appear in the normal list of settings.
+It can be changed by going to the list of printers in the preferences screen and clicking on "Machine Settings".*